About Western Law

 Optional Essay (available to all applicants; maximum 2,000 characters)

 At Western Law we value diverse perspectives, experiences and backgrounds.
 We also appreciate that people take different paths to law school.
 With that in mind, is there any additional information you would like us to consider when reviewing your application?
-If you are applying in the Indigenous category and would like to provide context, you may do so in the Optional Essay.
+If you are applying in the Indigenous or Black category and would like to provide context, you may do so in the Optional Essay.

-Access Applicants Only (1,000 Characters)
+Access Applicants Only (1,000 characters)

 Discuss the disadvantage or barrier you are seeking special consideration for, which may have affected your academic studies or LSAT score(s).
 Include specific information relating to the timeline, if applicable.